 Juan Raigoza assumed the office of County Controller in January 2015.
-Controller Raigoza began working for the County of San Mateo Controller's Office in 2001 as a senior internal auditor.
-He later became the payroll division manager and then the controller's information systems division manager.
-Prior to being elected as Controller, he was the County's Assistant Controller for three years.
-During his time with the County, Controller Raigoza developed expertise in governmental accounting, auditing and internal controls.
-His knowledge of information systems, operations management and financial accounting enabled him to assess business and accounting functions and develop business processes and information technology solutions to improve operational and financial performance.
-Leveraging this expertise allowed Controller Raigoza to successfully lead the implementation of a new payroll system.
-Other countywide initiatives include replacing paper time sheets with an automated timekeeping system and upgrading the County's financial accounting system.
-Controller Raigoza is a member of the Government Finance Officers Associations (GFOA) and Chair of the Bay Area Group of the State Association of County Auditors.
-Controller Raigoza's office has received the GFOA's Award for Excellence in Financial Reporting for the County of San Mateo's Comprehensive Annual Financial Report for 15 consecutive years and the Popular Annual Financial Report for 13 consecutive years.
+Controller Raigoza began working for the County of San Mateo Controller's Office in 2001 as a senior internal auditor and later managed two divisions within the office.
+Prior to being elected as Controller, he served as the Assistant Controller for three years.
+During his time with the County, Raigoza developed expertise in governmental accounting, auditing, and internal controls.
+His work experience and knowledge of information systems, operations management, and financial accounting enables him to assess business and accounting functions and develop business processes and information technology solutions to improve the County's operational and financial performance.

+He is a member of the Government Finance Officers Associations (GFOA) of the United States and Canada and currently serves as the 2nd Vice President of California State Association of County Auditors.
+His office has received the GFOA's awards for excellence in financial reporting for the County of San Mateo's Comprehensive Annual Financial Report for 20 consecutive years and Popular Annual Financial Report for 18 consecutive years.

 Prior to joining the County, Raigoza worked for two Big-4 accounting firms.
-He worked as a State and Local Tax Consultant for Ernst & Young and as a Management Consultant for Deloitte & Touche, where he primarily advised public sector clients.
-Raigoza also worked as a Tax Auditor for the California Franchise Tax Board, where he conducted income tax compliance audits of large multi-national corporations headquartered in the San Francisco Bay Area.
-Controller Raigoza has an undergraduate degree in Business Administration with a concentration in finance and accounting, and a Master's of Business Administration (MBA) from the California State University, Chico.
+He worked as a state and local tax consultant with Ernst & Young and as a management consultant with Deloitte & Touche.
+Controller Raigoza also worked as a tax auditor for the California Franchise Tax Board, where he conducted income tax compliance audits of large multi-national corporations headquartered in the San Francisco Bay Area.
+He earned an undergraduate degree in Business Administration with a concentration in finance and accounting, and a Master of Business Administration with an emphasis in management information systems from the California State University, Chico.